-For this designated area there is 1 water sample available from 2004 and 1 biota sample available from 2008.
-The shellfish mandatory and guideline values outlined in Table 1 were not breached in either of the available samples.
+For this shellfish area, 1 water sample was available from 2004.
+There were no biota samples available.
+The shellfish guideline values for biota outlined in Table 1 were not breached in the available sample.

 Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-Though the shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in one of the samples (August 2009), this shellfish area is in compliance overall.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples.